newatoms/guides/turn-a-pitch-into-a-publishable-blog-post/readme.md

 * If you work on a blog post and you change something, rearrange and adjust the blog post or add relevant transitions so that it makes sense with your changes.

-* If you plan to interview someone, figuring out who to interview and what to ask also consists of collecting information and drawing conclusions.
-To learn more on how to prepare and conduct an interview you can look at this [guide](../interview-guide).
+* If you plan to interview someone, remember that figuring out who to interview and what to ask can not stand on their own as something publishable.
+Your task also consists of collecting the  information and drawing conclusions (to learn more on how to prepare and conduct an interview, you can look at this [guide](../interview-guide)).